 “How are you feeling today?” reads the text message that’s just come in.
-Contemplating the nearly unabated nausea that already began shortly after I opened my eyes to the morning’s light, I type back one word, “Nauseous.”
+Contemplating the nearly unabated nausea that began shortly after I opened my eyes to the morning’s light, I type back one word, “Nauseous.”

 “Cool, glad to hear it, honey.
 Have a good day!” is the response from my sweetheart of a husband a moment later.